lolaarroyo0215/-CompileSquad-SOEN341_Project_F24-/MeetingMinutes/Description.md

 ## 1. Attendance
 - List of participants present.

-## 2. Agenda Items
+## 2. What will be discussed?
-- Choosing sources for the project.
+- Key points of the meeting
 - Determining roles.

 ## 3. Discussion Summary